Guest post by Kay Smith

 So, neither life nor God fit my expectations.
 Life is much more confusing than I think it should be.
 God is so much more gracious than I think He would be, forgiving not just our “moments of sin” but also our sinful bents and tendencies (our self-righteousness, our laziness, our adoption of our culture’s values, our selfishness, our lack of submission to God, our rationalizations of our anger and pettiness) after we claim His name as well as before.
 And God’s power, wisdom, and ability to use such confused, aggravating, and stubborn creatures to do His work on earth are truly mind-boggling.

 Oh, the depth of the riches both of the wisdom and knowledge of God!
 How unsearchable are His judgments and unfathomable His ways!
 For WHO HAS KNOWN THE MIND OF THE LORD, OR WHO BECAME HIS COUNSELOR?
 Or WHO HAS FIRST GIVEN TO HIM THAT IT MIGHT BE PAID BACK TO HIM AGAIN?
 For from Him and through Him and to Him are all things.
 To Him be the glory forever.
 Amen. –Romans 11:33-36

 Kay Smith is part of the MSC/Gutenberg College community.
 She received a degree in economics from Stanford University, after which she completed a two-year biblical studies program (Scribe School) at Peninsula Bible Church in Palo Alto, California.
 Currently, she tutors students in math and English.
-This article is taken from the Gutenberg College website and is used with permission.
+This article was first published on the Gutenberg College website and is used with permission.